Arjun6472/Arjun6472/README.md

 Heyyy I am Arjun from pune,india.
 I love learning machine learning stuffs and wants to build a career in this field,My expertise is NLP and reinforcement learning.

 ## Fun facts about me
-1.when I was kid I wanted to be a dinosaur connoisseur🦕.
+1.when I was kid I wanted to be a dinosaur tamer🦕.
-2.My fav animals are capybara and otters🦦.
+2.My fav animals are capybaras and otters🦦.
-3.I genuinely love using open source softwares as I love customising stuffs🧙.
+3.I get zoned out easily specially in boring talks or situations🧙.